Metformin as a Possible Treatment for Myeloma?

 And the unhelpful foods?
 Sodas and other sugary drinks, red and processed meats and refined carbohydrates.
 Candy, ice cream and pastries.
 And particularly bad would be heavy carbohydrates and sugars eaten on an empty stomach.

 And there is a lot of data to suggest that exercise is important in helping to control blood sugar as experienced within Type 2 diabetes.
-I just picked out a recent meta-study.
-There are many.
+I just picked out a recent meta-study

 Who could be surprised?